 Private Crypto Wallets

 This wallet is developed using a sidechain for all blockchains.
-By using trustless custodians and smart contracts, this crypto wallet converts your digital currencies into a private version of them and allows you to trade them anonymously.
+By using trustless custodians and smart contracts, this crypto wallet converts your digital currencies into a private version of them and allows you to trade crypto anonymously.
 The rate of a regular Bitcoin (BTC) and the privacy Bitcoin (pBTC) is 1:1.
 After switching your BTC to pBTC, you can cash them out anonymously, meaning that no one will find any clues leading to your identity or be able to discover your balance.

 If you want to sell BTC anonymously, you only need to send pBTC to the buyer’s Incognito Wallet address and receive a payment for that.
 There is a second option, where you can exchange pBTC in the app by the use of pDEX, the only permissionless, privacy-focused, and free decentralized exchange.
 If you don’t want to use pBTC at the time being, you can simply release them from the smart contract and return them to your Bitcoin wallet.